Grammaire: pronoms objets indirects

 On étudie !

-We have already learned about direct object pronouns (les pronoms objets directs) which is a shortcut to allows us to vary the way we communicate:
+We have already learned about direct object pronouns (les pronoms objets directs) which are shortcuts allowing us to not repeat nouns in a series of sentences or when answering questions.

 J’aime mon chat, je l’adore!
 (I like my cat, I love *him*!)